afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing_II.rst

    * - *Output text files after both fat_proc_select_vols commands for both the AP and PA data-- note that some of this may be counterintuitive.
-Mainly, the dwi_sel_both_goods.txt files is the main output to be used later.*
+Mainly, the dwi_sel_both_goods.txt files is the important output to be used later.*

 |